AmrAliDv/Model-Based/Powertrain Performance Design/readme.md

 ***By applying a driving cycle to the vehicle in this project, the WLTC cycle we can calculate the average energy consumption in Wh/km.
 Using this value, along with the performance requirement of a 491 km range, we can determine the required battery capacity***

-### I used MATLAB Simulink to model the powertrain components in order to meet performance requirements such as maximum speed, acceleration time, and vehicle range.
+#### I used MATLAB Simulink to model the powertrain components to meet performance targets, including a top speed of 225 km/h, 0–100 km/h acceleration in 6.1 seconds, and a driving range of 491 km.

 ## Design Overview